Frequently Asked Questions About Teacher Certification

 Teachers consistently hold themselves to a high standards for individual development, pursue leadership opportunities, collaborate with other educational professionals, communicate regularly with stakeholders, maintain professional relationships, comply with all campus and school district policies, and conduct themselves ethically and

-A: You can actually be admitted on a contingency basis during your final semester at the university, pending receipt of an official transcript showing degree conferred, provided that you are currently enrolled in and expect to complete the courses and other requirements for obtaining your Bachelor's Degree at the end of the semester, have been deemed eligible for our program, and have passed the TExES Content Test
+A: You can actually be admitted on a contingency basis during your final semester at the university, pending receipt of an official transcript showing degree conferred.
+You must be currently enrolled in your final semester, have been approved for graduation by your university advisor, and expect to complete the courses and other requirements for obtaining your Bachelor's Degree at the end of the semester.
+Plus you must have been deemed eligible for our program and ready to start the Preparation Program Institute.

-1. Participation in our Preparation Program Institute to equip you with skills and strategies for making a successful transition into the teaching profession.
+1. Participation in our Preparation Program Institute to equip you with skills, strategies, and knowledge for making a successful transition into the teaching profession.

 2. Completion of 30 hours of Field-Based Experience.
 This is your opportunity to observe teachers in their classrooms.